PITTSFIELD -- Goats and sheep have been grooming Bousquet Mountain during skiing’s off-season.

 More recently, in 1998, Public Service of New Hampshire, a Northeast Utilities Company, piloted the "Grazing Power Project," which tested the use of a thousand sheep to maintain vegetation underneath its giant transmission lines.
-Grazing was seen as an alternative to costly mowing and potentially hazardous herbicides.

 In 2005, a flock of 19 sheep from the Great Barrington-based New England Heritage Breeds Conservancy were used in a pilot study of grazing as a tool in land management on Nantucket Island.

 Back in the spring, Roberts and Jervas tapped into the local farm community to purchase and learn how to keep the animals.

 The sheep, for example, come from farmer Lila Berle’s flock in Great Barrington.
 Wally came to Bousquet with the help of 4-H Club leader Lisa Dachinger-Petricca of Pittsfield.
 The goats came from various auctions like the Berkshire Farm Center tailgate sale.